 Some examples of the innovative practices we will spotlight:

-- A resource-constrained nonprofit made its jobs “affordable” for employees from working class backgrounds through relatively low-cost measures: subsidizing child care, flexible work schedules, student loan assistance, and paying a regionally-adjusted living wage.
+- A resource-constrained nonprofit made its jobs accessible to employees from working class backgrounds through relatively low-cost measures: subsidizing child care, flexible work schedules, student loan assistance, and paying a regionally-adjusted living wage.

 - Staff and board of one nonprofit collaboratively developed new salary ranges that were more equitable than prevailing wage benchmarks and felt fair to everyone.

 Check out these recent articles from the Chronicle of Philanthropy about inequity in the sector:

 - share your success stories, horror stories, questions and ideas

 - inquire about becoming part of our advisory council

 - discuss opportunities to support this project by contributing financially

 - discuss opportunities to support this project by contributing your time, expertise, or networks